Back to Method blog Back to blog

 ERPs evolved from MRP systems, which were designed to help the manufacturing industry move away from the slow and error-ridden pencil-and-paper method of taking inventory.
 There are two types of MRPs:

-• MRP I: Short for material requirements planning, this system gives a clear view of inventory requirements and helps manage stock levels, plan production, and forecast raw materials needs.
+• MRP I: Short for material requirements planning, this system gives a clear view of inventory requirements and helps you manage stock levels, plan production, and forecast raw materials needs.

 ERP vs. EPM